Friday, November 1, 2013

-In March 2012, Redeye Chicago published dog bite statistical data recorded by the city's Commission on Animal Care and Control during 2011.
-Strangely, the department separates "Pit bull/Pit bull mixed" and "American pit bull terrier" into two categories -- notably not done for any other dog breed.1 Alone, the first category, "Pit bull/Pit bull mixed," topped the list with 26.43% of all biting incidents.
-When combined with the second category, pit bulls and their mixes accounted for nearly 40% (39.81%) of all dog bites.
-Data from the City Clerks office shows that pit bulls and their mixes make up 4.5% of the registered dogs in the city.2
+In March 2012, Redeye Chicago published dog bite statistical data logged by the city's Commission on Animal Care and Control during 2011.
+Just over 1,830 animal bites were reported in 2011; canines were responsible for 98%.
+Notably, the agency separated pit bulls and their mixes into two categories -- a separation not done for any other dog breed.1 "Pit bull/Pit bull mixed" topped the list with 26.43%.
+When combined with the second category, "American pit bull terrier," (13.38%) the breed accounted for nearly 40% of all bites.
+Data from the City Clerks office shows that pit bulls and their mixes make up about 4.5% of the 37,546 registered dogs in the city.2

 1It appears that pure bred American pit bull terriers have their own distinct classification.
 Failure to combine them into the overall "Pit bull/Pit bull Mixed" category creates misleading data.

-2Though ranking well below pit bulls in biting incidents, German shepherds were the most popular AKC registered dog in Chicago for 2011.
+2Though ranking far below pit bulls in biting incidents, German shepherds were the most popular AKC registered dog in Chicago for 2011.

 Las Vegas, Nevada